md-naim-hassan-saykat/md-naim-hassan-saykat.github.io/_pages/repositories.md

   <!-- ADD THIS HERE -->
   <p class="text-muted mb-2">
-    These repositories provide implementation details and reproducible code for my research projects.
+    These repositories provide implementation details and reproducible code supporting my research projects.
 For structured descriptions and methodologies, please refer to the <a href="/projects/">Projects section</a>.
   </p>